 Pay fees.
-Once your notebook has been reviewed and an application created, you will be asked to pay a setup fee and deposit money into an escrow account for payment of future blanket permit fees.
+Once your notebook has been reviewed and an application created, you will be asked to pay a setup fee and deposit money into a trust account for payment of future blanket permit fees.
 We will keep and maintain your blanket permit notebook.

 Prepare your plans.
-Plans should be to scale, easy to read and microfilm, and should show the proposed construction work.
-A typical set of plans will include a coversheet, location plan, key plan, floor plan, construction details (including relevant details from your blanket permit notebook), and architectural notes.
+Plans should be to scale, easy to read, and should show the proposed construction work.
+A typical set of plans will include a location plan, key plan, floor plan, construction details (including relevant details from your blanket permit notebook), and architectural notes.